What is the Sikh attitude to homosexuality?

 SIKHS SCRIPTURE AND THE TEN GURUS

 The fundamental nature of humans has remained the same over 500 years, despite changes in culture, traditions and technology.
-The question then is, if homosexuality is ‘natural’ and should be accepted as a fundamental part of the self, then why all of a sudden would people demand that Sikhs should support and allow same-sex marriages when this practice has not been spoken of, advocated nor practised over 500 years of Sikh history?
+The question then is, if homosexual relationships are ‘natural’ and should be accepted as a fundamental part of the self, then why all of a sudden would people demand that Sikhs should support and allow same-sex marriages when this practice has not been spoken of, advocated nor practised over 500 years of Sikh history?
+Either homosexuality existed in Punjab, the land where the Sikh faith was revealed and flourished, 500 years ago but not promoted, and therefore, no reference to its promotion in Sikh sacred texts and religious code.
+Or the promotion and validation of homosexual relationships is a modern phenomenon which is now being attempted to be pushed on faith traditions.

 Married life is encouraged time and time again in Sri Guru Granth Sahib Ji.
 Whenever marriage is mentioned, it is always in reference to a man and a woman.